How to apply for a drought order or an emergency drought order if you're a water company.

 Send a statement of fact

-You should also tell the person running the hearing or inquiry about anything that occurred after you sent your application that needs to be considered (eg a change of weather or changes in rainfall).
+You should also tell the person running the hearing or inquiry about anything that occurred after you sent your application that needs to be considered (such as a change of weather or changes in rainfall).

 What happens at the hearing or inquiry